xhulja14/Xhulja-s-Beauty-Salon/README.md

  * Scrolled down to the GitHub Pages area.
  * Selected 'Master Branch' from the 'Source' dropdown menu.
  * Clicked to confirm my selection.
- * Xhulja's Beauty Salon now live on GitHub Pages.D
+ * Xhulja's Beauty Salon now live on GitHub Pages.